 Complaining about the heat is the activity of choice for many a Seoulite during August.
 Here at 10 Magazine we want to shun this negativity.
 We won’t succumb to these anti-August feelings any longer, and neither should you!
 But what can be done to thrive in August without spending a fortune on air conditioning and ice-cream?

 By being positive and active of course!
 Getting out and embracing all the city has to offer is a sure-fire way of making the most of the summer heat.
 Now presenting: 10 Seoul Swelter Survival Tips.

-What better way to cool down than a splash in the nearest swimming pool?
+What better way to cool down than a splash at a park?
 In Seoul, there are three options.
 First, you can stop at one of the many popular pools along the Han.
 Second, take a dip in one of Seoul’s hotel pools – Hamilton Hotel in Itaewon (line 6) and the Grande Walkerhill Seoul offer good options.
-A third (and more fluent) option would be a dive in a local community swimming pool.
+A third option would be a trip to one of Korea’s many water parks.

 Cold noodles (냉면)